mnemonic-bit/SampleNuget/README.md

 this commands, please visit the [official documentation](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions).

 Another example to write just a note into the log, is using the note-command.
+This will present a message on the action's summary page.

 ```
 Write-Host "::notice file=dotnet.yml,line=114,endLine=129,title=This Is The Title::And this is the message which will be printed, even with replacing $VARIABLES if its necessary."
 ```

+For normal messages which shall only appear in the log, you can just use a plain `Write-Host`.

 ## Credits and Disclaimer